SolaceLabs/solace-pretty-dump/README.md

 ### One-Line: indent < 0

 Removes the majority of SdkPerf-like message metadata printing, only showing the topic and payload per-line.
-Valid values are between -1 and -250, and specify how far right to indent the payload.  indent = -36 in this example.
+Valid values are between -1 and -250, and specify how many chars of the topic are displayed.  indent = -36 in this example.

 ```
 pq-demo/stats/pq/sub-pq_3-c222      {"red":0,"oos":0,"queueName":"pq/3","slow":0,"rate":0,"ackd":0,"gaps":0,"flow":"FLOW_ACTIVE"}